cbrown11/VirtualCashCard/README.md

 # Virtual Cash Card

-Development using Outside-in test-driven development, bearing in mind the CQRS architecture (see DDD with GraphQL Example.pdf) and heading in that direction.
+Development using Outside-in test-driven development, bearing in mind the CQRS architecture (see DDD with GraphQL Example.pdf).

-At moment this only covers the command and and in memory Domain repository.
+At moment this only covers the command and uses an in memory Domain repository.

 ## Running Virtual Cash Card